codetojoy/waro-react/README.md

 Todo:
 ---------

-* max card is hardcoded in remote
-* end of game status bar isn't right
 * review CSS
     - center main boxes for New Game / Deal
-* remote strategy
-    - integrate in with NextCard
 * store config in firebase

+* X: end of game status bar isn't right
+* X: max card is hardcoded in remote
+* X: remote strategy
 * X use async in getStrategies()
 * X: new game #2 after game #1
 * X: fix "You wins"